bbauska/W3Cx-2of5/README.md

 <li><b>&lt;hr&gt;</b> - The <b>hr</b> tag stands for horizontal rule and is used
     to insert a horizontal line across the width of the text, or a thematic break in an HTML page to divide or separate document sections.
-The <hr> tag is an empty tag and does not require an end tag.
+The &lt;hr&gt; tag is an empty tag and does not require an end tag.
 It would typically look like this:</li>
 <li><b>&lt;br&gt;</b> - This tag signifies a line break, and is used for any
     number of situations.
 For example, it can be an easy way to make